puffscoin/web3.js/docs/web3-net.rst

     import Web3 from 'web3';
     import {Net} from 'web3-net';

-    // "Personal.providers.givenProvider" will be set if in an Ethereum supported browser. const net = new Net(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);
+    // "Personal.providers.givenProvider" will be set if in a PUFFScoin supported browser. const net = new Net(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);